-2008 Objectives 2011 Objectives Rationale Th eme 4 - Sustainable communities • Reduce social exclusion and disparities within the Borough.
-Borough. objectives. b.
+2008 Objectives 2011 Objectives Rationale Tł neme 4 - Sustainable communities • Reduce social exclusion and disparities within the Borough.
+15. To improve community capital and reduce isolation across the social gradient in the Borough.
+The 2011 objective takes a more positive stance than the 2008 objective with additional sub- Ensure that the pattern of development helps reduce imbalances across the Borough. objectives. b.
 Promote employment opportunities and access improvements to employment, education and health services. c.
-Improve the public realm and community facilities. • Improve the supply and affordability of housing.
-16. Improve the supply and affordability of housing in those areas of greatest need The 2011 provides a spatial focus to the objective. nousing.
+Improve the public realm and community facilities. • Improve the supply and affordability of 16.
+Improve the supply and affordability of housing in those areas of greatest need The 2011 provides a spatial focus to housing. a.
 Ensure supply of housing appropriate to local needs especially in relation to affordability; the objective.
 Ensure urban design and layout contribute towards reducing the potential for crime; c.
 Make provision for the accommodation needs of Travellers & Gypsies. • Ensure the Borough's national and regional assets reflect wider needs.
 17. Ensure the Borough's regional assets reflect wider needs and that their development is not compromised.
-Reference to national assets is removed to reflect the Emerging Core Strategy and more prodevelopment stance taken. • Improve health, reduce health inequalities and promote healthy lifestyles, and encourage increased cultural and 18.
-To fully integrate the planning, transport, housing, cultural, recreational, environmental and health systems to address the social determinants of health in each locality to reduce health inequalities and promote healthy lifestyles To provide an approach in which the public health agenda is integrated into the decision making across the recreational opportunities for all.
+Reference to national assets is removed to reflect the Emerging Core Strategy and more prodevelopment stance taken. • Improve health, reduce health inequalities and promote healthy lifestyles, and encourage increased cultural and e healthy lifestyles, and environmental and health systems to address the social determinants of health in each locality to reduce health inequalities and promote healthy lifestyles recreational opportunities for all.
 To design the urban fabric and services to meet the needs of an elderly population particularly one less able to rely upon private transport.
 Borough. • Reduce crime, fear of crime and anti-social behaviour.
 19. Reduce crime, fear of crime and anti-social behaviour.20.
 Enhance public safety.
 No change. • Encourage development with a better balance between jobs, housing and services, and provide easy and equitable access to opportunities, basic services and amenities for all.
 21. Encourage development with a better balance between jobs, housing and services, and provide easy and equitable access to opportunities, basic services and amenities for all.
 No change.